OpenKH/OpenKh/OpenKh.Tools.Launcher/README.md

 The release workflow also packages the Linux Launcher and Mod Manager as `openkh-x86_64.AppImage`.
-The AppImage build uses the prepared Linux release layout, so it contains the same Panacea files as the portable ZIP.
+The AppImage build uses the prepared Linux release layout, so it contains the same Panacea files as the portable `tar.gz` archive.